themithy/react-design-patterns/README.md

 [Full article on mediator pattern](doc/mediator-pattern.md)

-The *mediator pattern* allows two or more object to communicate without any of this object depending on the other.
+The *mediator pattern* allows two or more objects to communicate without any of the objects depending on the other.
 This pattern is rarely seen in React programming because the communication is usually handled by third-party libraries or state containers, most notably *Redux*.
 This is not exactly right for two simple reasons: